barcia/multiple-select/README.md

 # Multiple Select

+This branch is locked on 1.2.1 and fix an CSS issue:

+wenzhixin#400
+wenzhixin#368

 Multiple select is a jQuery plugin to select multiple elements with checkboxes :).

 To get started checkout examples and documentation at http://wenzhixin.net.cn/p/multiple-select